GoEco > Central America > Guatemala > Antigua Medical Internship

 What’s not Included

-Flights, visas (if required), travel health insurance. lunches, daily transportation (about $5 USD per day), personal expenses
+Flights, visas (if required), travel health insurance. lunches, daily public transportation (about $5 USD per day), personal expenses

 Guatemala is the northernmost Central American country, right below Mexico.
 This internship takes place in Guatemala’s southern city of Antigua, which served as the capital of the Kingdom of Guatemala from the 17th until the 19th century.
 Today it is a beautiful city surrounded by volcanoes and nestled in the highlands.
 It is most well-known for its famous architectural structures and ruins, such as the Santa Catalina arch and San Francisco church; the city itself has been named a UNESCO World Heritage Site.

-Interns in this program will have the unique opportunity to assist Guatemalan health care service providers, from local hospitals and clinics to assisted living facilities.
+Interns in this program will have the unique opportunity to assist Guatemalan health care service providers, from local hospitals to clinics to assisted living facilities.
 This internship provides interns with hands-on experience while they expand their skills in diagnosis, intervention and evaluation.
 In addition to these medical skills, interns will also be enhancing their Spanish language skills through daily one-on-one lessons and regular practice throughout the work day.

 Some of your tasks may include: